ahkab/ahkab/doc/help/Netlist-Syntax.rst

 ``i<string> n1 n2 [type=idc idc=float] [type=iac iac=float] [type=....]``

-The declaration of the time variant part is the same as stated above for voltage sources, except that ``vo`` becomes ``io``, ``va`` becomes ``ia`` and so on.
+The declaration of the time variant part is the same as for voltage sources, except that ``vo`` becomes ``io``, ``va`` becomes ``ia`` and so on.